selfcommunity/api-docs/source/includes/authentication/_jwt.md

 `aaaaa.bbbbb.ccccc`

 The SelfCommunity API recommends and supports libraries provided on [jwt.io](https://jwt.io/).
 While other libraries can create JWT, these recommended libraries are the most robust.

 Below we see how to generate the three components of a jwt.

 **Header**

+> Header of a JWT Token

 ```json
 {